Madison Metropolitan Sewerage District has significant capital infrastructure needs for the foreseeable future.

 In 2025, nearly two-thirds of these infrastructure needs are driven by condition and aging infrastructure, and another approximately one-third to address capacity needs.
 While most construction projects are funded by low-interest state loans, we must increase rates to cover loan payments, cash-funded projects and upfront costs.
 Rate increases also support growing operating and maintenance costs to support wastewater treatment.

-For 2025, the District has proposed a budget that directly addresses these challenges of aging infrastructure and needed capacity while also meeting owner communities’ request to slow the pace the service charge increases.
+For 2025, the District has adopted a budget that directly addresses these challenges of aging infrastructure and needed capacity while also meeting owner communities’ request to slow the pace the service charge increases.

 The bottom line: Household impact*